 Introduction to Type Conversion in Java

-Once variables as well as, constants of various types will be put together within an expression they can be changed into a similar type.
+Once variables and constants of various types will be put together within an expression, they can be changed into a similar type.
 This technique of transforming a single predefined type into one other is known as type conversion in Java.

 There are 2 different types of conversion that we are using in programming languages.